-There are currently 99 participating general practitioners in the Network from all States and Territories.
-Seventy-two of these are in metropolitan areas and 27 are rural based.
-Approximately 7,000 consultations are recorded each week.
+There are currently about 100 participating general practitioners in the network from all States and Territories.
+Seventy-five per cent of these are in metropolitan areas and the remainder are rural based.
+Between 7,000 and 8,000 consultations are recorded each week.